thesephist/dotink/content/posts/elf.md

 So this is our end goal.
 In the file, the first chunk of data is the executable file's header containing metadata and some format description, and the following parts contain the machine code, debug symbols, and data contained within the program.
 The job of the assembler is to go from the assembly code to this generated file, and we'll build up to this end result in this blog post and the next.

 In most toolchains, there's a file format that sits in between these two representations of a program, called an [**object file**](https://en.wikipedia.org/wiki/Object_file).
 An object file is a packaged-up bundle of machine code and data that a program needs to run.
 But an object file might not be directly executable.
-For example, an object file for the `libc` library might contain code to implement `printf`, but it doesn't t make sense to run the library as an executable.
+For example, an object file for the `libc` library might contain code to implement `printf`, but it doesn't make sense to run the library as an executable, so you can't.

-In most compilation steps, the compiler or assembler generates object files for each "compilation unit" of code -- usually a file or a library -- and then a _linker_ links the various parts of the different object files together into a final executable.
+In most compilation steps, the compiler or assembler generates object files for each "compilation unit" of code -- usually a file or a library -- and then a _linker_ links the various parts of the different object files together into a single final executable.
 For example, if we had an object file containing a Hello World program that then referenced the `printf` function in an external C library, we'd compile each of the two components, then link them together with a linker to generate a final executable binary file.

 August, being a small project, isn't capable of linking multiple object files (yet?).
 Instead, it takes in a single assembly program, generates an internal representation of the program's machine code and data, and then simply outputs an executable file.
 In the case of my system, that executable file needs to be an [ELF file](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) because my computer runs the Linux kernel, which expects executable binary files to be ELF files.